 NOTE: Payments received by mail or at Township Building during discount period as noted on the tax bill.
 Other hours by appointment only.

 Sewer/Refuse Bills and Tax Payments

-We are unable to accept any bill or tax payments in person at this time, but you have multiple options for making a payment:
+Normal, in-person payments have resumed, but you have multiple options for making a payment:

 - For Sewer/Refuse Payments Only – online at www.uppermac.org/sewer-payments/